alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 # How JavaScript Async/Await Works and How to Use It

-[Promises] made dealing with asynchronous code became easier.
+[Promises] made dealing with asynchronous code easier.
 ES8 introduced one feature that makes this even easier.
 This feature is async/await.
 This tutorial will help you learn about what async/await is and how it works.
-You will also learn how to use async/await to write  JavaScript.
+You will also learn how to use async/await to write asynchronous JavaScript.

 <!--more-->
 <!--